 - 16. A decision of the JC may be unanimous or by majority vote.
 No member of the JC may abstain from any decision. - 17.
 The standard of proof on all questions to be determined by the Judicial Committee shall be on the balance of probabilities.
 [For example, if it was more likely than not that Member A verbally abused Member B then the standard of proof has been met]. - 18.
 All decisions of the JC shall be issued in writing, with reasons, to the parties and ESNZ, as soon as possible after the conclusion of the Judiciary Committee's deliberations. - 19.
 Any decision of the JC shall be enforceable in the courts of New Zealand by any party to the proceeding or any beneficiary of any order made.
 [One example is recovery of a fine]. - 20.
 A JC shall be entitled to: - a.
-Dismiss the proceedings at any stage; or - Make an order to impose a penalty pursuant to Rule 29 of this Article. - 21.
+Dismiss the proceedings at any stage; or - b.
+Make an order to impose a penalty pursuant to Rule 29 of this Article. - 21.
 In addition to its decisions the JC may also make non-binding recommendations to the Board, ESNZ, or any party to the proceedings. - 22.
-ESNZ may, in its discretion, publish notice of the JC's decision including particulars of names and penalties. - 23.
+The Judicial Committee may, in its discretion, publish notice of their decision including particulars of names and penalties.
+The JC must determine whether all or part of their decision will be made public. - 23.
 A party to a hearing before the JC may appeal the decision of the JC to the Sports Tribunal of New Zealand in accordance with Article 142.